Lulzx/fawv/README.md

 # Fawv - Framework-Agnostic Web Video

-Fawv is a lightweight and high-performance JavaScript library designed for creating videos using web technologies in a framework-agnostic manner.

-Pronounced as "fave," Fawv empowers developers to seamlessly create captivating videos without being tied to a specific framework.
+Pronounced as "fave", Fawv is a lightweight and high-performance JavaScript library designed for creating captivating videos programmatically without being tied to a specific framework.

 ## Features

-- **Framework Agnostic:** Fawv provides flexibility of working seamlessly across various web frameworks, allowing you to choose the one that suits your project best.

 - **Lightweight:** With a focus on minimalism, Fawv is designed to be lightweight.

 - **High Performance:** Fawv is optimized for performance, ensuring faster than real-time render times.

+- **Framework Agnostic:** Fawv provides flexibility to choose the web framework that suits your project best.

 ## Getting Started